Dog Food Nutrition

 In fact, most adult dogs need fewer calories to avoid gaining weight instead of the higher calories required by growing puppies.
 Adult dogs that eat as many calories as a young puppy usually end up with a weight problem because their metabolism is slower.

-Nutrient Requirements for Puppies vs Adult Dogs
+Nutrient Requirements for Puppies and Adult Dogs

 Or, you can use a chart such as this one, keeping in mind that it only provides a guesstimate for your puppy’s requirements: